 See part one, they want your name, no brainer.
 They want information on the organization because it can be an organization and not just an individual.
-It's really short.
+It’s really short.
 Look at it.
-And I’m going to be giving you this form.
+I’m going to be giving you this form.
 You don’t have to read it from this video, really no brainer.
-There are some simple instructions and then each bank account has a separate box, you fill in, you give them the bank account number, you talk about the maximum value of the account during the calendar year.
+There are some simple instructions.
+Each bank account has a separate box you fill in, you give them the bank account number, you talk about the maximum value of the account during the calendar year.

-See, this is number 15, each account, each account you have to do this.
-It does not, I want to repeat, it does not increase your audit risk but I tell you what having your money abroad certainly increases your safety and keeps your creditors from being able to get to it.
-The same thing with part three, it's a separate block for each jointly-owned account.
-It's a no brainer.
-You’d see it's done.
+See, this is number 15, each account, you have to do this.
+It does not, I want to repeat, it does not increase your audit risk; but I tell you what, having your money abroad certainly increases your safety and keeps your creditors from being able to get to it.
+The same thing with part three, it’s a separate block for each jointly-owned account.
+It’s a no brainer.
+You’d see it’s done.

 more info apcorp- Offshore Bank Accounts Explained